DoublG/DojoCon2018/README.rst

 Webhook
 =======
-The webhook application was build for the *EnviromentalSensor* project.
+The webhook application was build for the *EnviromentalSensor* project, presented on DojoCon2018 (Belgium).
 I acts as an entrypoint to a internal RabbitMQ server.

 Configuration
 -------------
-Configuration is provided via a configuration file supplied via the APP_SETTINGS environment variable.
+Configuration is loaded via a configuration file supplied via the APP_SETTINGS environment variable.

 =========================== =========================================